AlexDorofeeva/TheLittleEngineThatCould/README.txt

                 cd "js homework team" ‼️ do your changes in folder homework5

-2️⃣ Create a Team member Branch
-Each Team member work on main branch:
+2️⃣ Each Team member work on main branch:

                 git checkout main